telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/gui.md

     $ setcap cap_net_bind_service=+ep /path/to/cosmos-gui

-Nevertheless, the above shows some caveats, for instance, it is only valid for kernels over 2.6.24, and Linux will disable `LD_LIBRARY_PATH` on any program that has elevated privileges like `setcap` or `suid`.
+Nevertheless, the above shows some problems, for instance, it is only valid for kernels over 2.6.24, and Linux will disable `LD_LIBRARY_PATH` on any program that has elevated privileges like `setcap` or `suid`.

 Another one option (the preferred one) is to use port forwarding.
 By using this technique, the GUI is run on a port over 1024 (e.g. `9090`) and an `iptables` rule is configured this way: